PseudoDevs/IamGhost/FATAL17.md

-Last updated: 2024-04-02 17:11:37
+Last updated: 2024-04-02 17:12:10
-Random Quote: If you must tell me your opinions, tell me what you believe in.
-I have plenty of doubts of my own. - Johann Wolfgang von Goethe
+Random Quote: Reviewing what you have learned and learning anew, you are fit to be a teacher. - Confucius